soulnottechnique/solid-parakeet/README.md

 # solid-parakeet
 Nice repo for an awesome ray-casting computer game.
 For graphics we use CSFML.
-Yes, we write on pure C.
+Yes, we write on **pure C**.

 ## Our team:
 ### Developers: